Get Started with AI Guard

 To create AI Guard detection rules:

-- GO to the AI Guard detection rule explorer.
+- In Datadog, go to the AI Guard detection rule explorer, then click New Rule.

 For more comprehensive detection rule capabilities, see detection rules.

-The Security Signals explorer allows you to filter, prioritize, and investigate AI Guard signals alongside other application security threats, providing a unified view of your security posture.
+The Security Signals explorers allow you to filter, prioritize, and investigate AI Guard signals alongside other application security threats, providing a unified view of your security posture.

 Further reading